shimlab/NanoSplicer/README.md

 python3 JWR_checker.py –-chrID=chr1 –-genome-loc=5296679-5297165  --output_csv input.bam example.h5
 ```
 ## JWR_subset.py
 Subset the result from the JWR_checker.
-Based on our performance assessment, JWRs with good junction alignment quality usually have an accurate mapping to the splice junction.
-A subset of JWRs can be obtained by only selecting JWRs with a low JAQ.
-By default, JWR_subset.py selects the all JWRs with junction alignment quality less than 0.9. **Note:** Currently `JWR_subset` only takes the HDF5 file from `JWR_checker` as input and returns the filtered subset back in HDF5 format.
+Based on our performance assessment, JWRs with high junction alignment quality (JAQ) are usually accurately mapped to their respective splice junctions.
+A subset of JWRs can be obtained by only selecting JWRs with a JAQ below a user-defined threshold.
+By default, JWR_subset.py selects all JWRs with a JAQ less than 0.9. **Note:** Currently `JWR_subset` only takes the HDF5 file from `JWR_checker` as input and returns the filtered subset back in HDF5 format.
 A table in CSV format can also be output with `--output_csv`.
 ```
 Usage: python JWR_subset.py [OPTIONS] <input file: hdf5 output from JWR_checker> <output file: hdf5>
 Options:
     -h/--help       Print this help text
     --bset_JAQ      A number from 0-1, JWRs with a junction alignment quality (JAQ) above the threshold will not be included <default: 0.9>
-    --chrID         Target on specific chromosome, chrID should match the chromosome name in the BAM
+    --chrID         Target a specific chromosome, chrID should match the chromosome name in the BAM
-    --genome-loc    Target on specific genome region, chrID should be specified. e.g. --genome-loc=0-10000
+    --genome-loc    Target a specific genomic region, e.g. --genome-loc=0-10000 --chrID should be also specified.
-    --output_csv    With this option, a csv file will be output with the hdf5 file
+    --output_csv    With this option, a csv file will be output along with the hdf5 file
 ```
-### Example subset the JWR to retain only the JWR with junction alignment quality <=0.8 at specifiy genome location
+### Example: subset the JWRs at a specified genomic location to retain only those with a junction alignment quality <=0.8
 ```
 python3 JWR_checker.py –-chrID=chr1 –-genome-loc=5296679-5297165 --best_JAQ=0.8  --output_csv input.h5 output.h5
 ```